Kinkoji unshiu

 Kinkoji unshiu (Citrus obovoidea × unshiu) is a Citrus hybrid cultivated for its edible fruit.

 Genetics

-Kinkoji unshiu is a graft hybrid between the kinkoji (Citrus obovoidea) and the satsuma mandarin (Citrus unshiu).
+Kinkoji unshiu is a graft chimera between the kinkoji (Citrus obovoidea) and the satsuma mandarin (Citrus unshiu).

 Distribution

 It is cultivated and occurs naturally in Japan and is also grown in California.

 Description

 The fruit is moderately large (around the size of a grapefruit) and pomelo-like in shape.
 The rind is of a medium thickness (slightly thinner than that of a pomelo) and is pale to dark yellow in color.
 The flesh is bright orange in color and moderately seedy.
 The tree is densely branched and the leaves are leathery and ovate to elliptical in shape.
 The flesh is juicy and has been described as having a pleasant flavor but rather mild and flat.
 It has been cultivated for over 70 years.

-Availability

-It is commercially available in the United States through the Citrus Clonal Protection Program.